1.10 — Introduction to expressions

 Expression statements

-Certain expressions (like x = 5) are useful for their side effects (in this case, to assign the value 5 to the variable x).
+Certain expressions (such as x = 5) are used primarily for their side effects (in this case, to assign the value 5 to the variable x) rather than the value they produce.

 However, we mentioned above that expressions cannot be executed by themselves -- they must exist as part of a statement.
-So how can we use such expressions?

-Fortunately, it’s easy to convert any expression into an equivalent statement.
+Fortunately, it’s trivial to convert any expression into an equivalent statement.
 An expression statement is a statement that consists of an expression followed by a semicolon.
 When the expression statement is executed, the expression will be evaluated.

 Thus, we can take any expression (such as x = 5), and turn it into an expression statement (x = 5;) that will compile.